py85252876/UVD/README.md

 ## Model Evaluation

-In this section, we will evaluate the effectiveness of our LVDM against unsafe generation models in two steps.
+In this section, we will evaluate the effectiveness of our LVD against unsafe generation models in two steps.

 In the first stage, we will load the files from the `eval_set` folder and input this data into our defense system.
 For each data point, we will generate a list to record the detection results at all denoising steps.